-This document provides information as set out in article 10 of Regulation (EU) 2019/2088 ("SFDR") and relates to the ASR Dutch Prime Retail Fund (the "Fund").
+This document provides information as set out in article 10 of Regulation (EU) 2019/2088 ("SFDR") and relates to the ASR Dutch Science Park Fund (the "Fund").
 The Fund is a financial product that promotes environmental characteristics within the meaning of Article 8(1) SFDR but does not have a sustainable investment as its objective.
 The Fund takes into account the relevant adverse impacts indicators on sustainability factors applicable to real estate investments.

 The Fund has various environmental and social characteristics as set out in its ESG Policy around three themes: Environmental, Social and Governance.
-The objectives set in the ESG policy can be clustered around fourenvironmental and social characteristics:
+The objectives set in the ESG policy can be clustered around six environmental and social characteristics:

 - 1. Energy performance of the portfolio;

 - 2. Adaptation to climate risk;

+- 3. Enhance local biodiversity;

-- 3. Tenant satisfaction & engagement; and
+- 4. Tenant satisfaction & engagement;

+- 5. Portfolio's match with the science park impact categories; and

-- 4. Employee satisfaction & development.
+- 6. Employee satisfaction & development.